ToTenMilan/spotysb/README.md

 * Footer partial has been added

 * Much of styling has been added to almost every part of the page.
 Ui and UX has also been improved in few places.
 It looks now little bit more professional

+* Show page modified to be responsive.
+Some CSS effects added at spots/index view